sap-tutorials/Tutorials/tutorials/cp-hana-aa-movielens-01/cp-hana-aa-movielens-01.md

 ## Details
 ### You will learn

-- How to create the relevant CDS artefacts to expose your flat files as CDS entities.
+- How to create the relevant CDS artifacts to expose your flat files as CDS entities.

 ### Time to Complete
 **15 Min**